 For Florida State under Hamilton, the academic achievements of his players is a long standing tradition of classroom success.
-During Hamilton’s tenure as a head coach at Florida State, Miami and Oklahoma State dating back to 1988, more than 94 percent of his players have earned their degrees.
-Under Hamilton, the Seminoles were one of seven ACC teams credited with a perfect APR score in 2016 and are among the ACC leaders in the most recent five-year period.
+During Hamilton’s tenure as a head coach at Florida State, Miami and Oklahoma State dating back to 1988, more than 95 percent of his players have earned their degrees.
+Under Hamilton, the Seminoles were one of seven ACC teams credited with a perfect Academic Progress Report score in 2016 and are among the ACC leaders in that five-year period.

 Under Hamilton, Florida State has developed and lived up to its reputation as the nation’s best defensive team.